BeamStackProj/webpage/docs/README.md

 - Cross-platform Compatibility
 - Monitoring and Visualization
 - Integration with data and communication tools
-- nified pipeline for all data
+- Unified pipeline for all data
 - All-Inclusive Support